Master in Economic Development and Growth

 (B) Carlos III Madrid (1st year) – Lund (2nd year)

 MEDEG students can choose to spend their first year either at the University of Warwick (Option A) or at Universidad Carlos III Madrid (Option B).
-Warwick targets English-speaking students oriented towards research on economic development and growth at academic level.
-Carlos III Madrid targets Spanish-speaking students wanting either to pursue a professional career as development economists at governmental agencies and international organizations or to carry out research in development economics and economic history at academic level.
+Warwick targets English-speaking students oriented towards research on economic development and growth at an academic level.
+Carlos III Madrid targets Spanish-speaking students wanting either to pursue a professional career as development economists at governmental agencies and international organizations or to carry out research in development economics and economic history at an academic level.

-In the second year MEDEG students move to the Lund University to receive education and training in a series of advanced courses on different aspects of long-run economic development and growth.
+In the second year, MEDEG students move to the Lund University to receive education and training in a series of advanced courses on different aspects of long-run economic development and growth.
 Thanks to the wide scope of expertise available at Lund and mobility schemes which allow instructors from both Warwick and Carlos III Madrid to move to Lund for one term, students can choose among a high number of courses on topics as varied and diverse as comparative patterns of economic change, technological change and innovation, inequality and living standards, economic demography, energy and sustainability, globalization and growth.
-In addition methodological courses are also offered on advanced quantitative and research methods.
+In addition, methodological courses are also offered on advanced quantitative and research methods.
 Some of these courses will be offered by experts from Warwick and Carlos III Madrid, thus enhancing the intra-consortium mobility of scholars (see below) and further expanding the range of specialized topics offered to students.
-At the end of the second year students are required to write a second 15.000-word dissertation with a high-level component of innovative research.
+At the end of the second year, students are required to write a second 15.000-word dissertation with a high-level component of innovative research.